Focal cerebral arteriopathy of childhood

-Non-atherosclerotic arteriopathies account for 29–53% 2 of stroke events in children, including FCA, arterial dissection and Moyamoya disease.
-FCA has rarely been described in young adults.
+Non-atherosclerotic arteriopathies account for 29–53% 2 of stroke events in children, including focal cerebral arteriopathy of childhood, arterial dissection and moyamoya disease.
+Focal cerebral arteriopathy of childhood has rarely been described in young adults.

 Most cases are presumed to be inflammatory.
-Varicella-zoster virus is a well known and established cause of FCA, but other pathogens, including other herpes viruses, likely play a role.
+Varicella-zoster virus is a well known and established cause of focal cerebral arteriopathy of childhood, but other pathogens, including other herpes viruses, likely play a role.

 - parenchyma: lenticulostriate territory infarction

 - MR angiography: unilateral stenosis/ irregularity of distal ICA, proximal MCA and/or proximal ACA.
 Progression of stenosis can happen during the first 3 – 6 months, then followed by stabilization or normalization.

 - vessel-wall imaging: wall thickening and concentric enhancement postcontrast study

 An arterial banding pattern is pathognomonic in FCA-i, but uncommon (24%) 3.